moby/moby/docs/sources/installation/mac.rst

-:title: Using Vagrant (Mac, Linux)
+:title: Installing Docker on a Mac
-:description: This guide will setup a new virtualbox virtual machine with docker installed on your computer.
+:description: Installing Docker on a Mac
-:keywords: Docker, Docker documentation, virtualbox, vagrant, git, ssh, putty, cygwin
+:keywords: Docker, Docker documentation, virtualbox, git, ssh

 .. _install_using_vagrant:

-Using Vagrant (Mac, Linux)
+Installing Docker on a Mac
 ==========================

-This guide will setup a new virtualbox virtual machine with docker installed on your computer.
-This works on most operating systems, including MacOSX, Windows, Linux, FreeBSD and others.
-If you can install these and have at least 400MB RAM to spare you should be good.
+This guide explains how to install a full Docker setup on your Mac, using Virtualbox and Vagrant.

 Install Vagrant and Virtualbox
 ------------------------------